 It's been six months since the publication of The Crux Anthology!
-We've spent the month of May celebrating, but the good news is that May isn't quite over yet and you can still get a free copy of the e-book: https://bookhip.com/DQXCRJ There's so much to say about this book, why it was made, who participated,… Continue reading Author Interview with Joy E. Rancatore & The Crux Celebration
+There's so much to say about this book, why it was made, who participated, what to expect, and a little about what it's like to be an author, so Joy E. Rancatore from Logos & Mythos Press took some time out of her day… Continue reading Author Interview with Joy E. Rancatore & The Crux Celebration

 Blogbattle 70 "Derelict" genre: drama He was a derelict, wandering the country with no home, no family, no one to remember his name.
 Most of the time he didn't even remember his own name.
 The cloudy day he'd lost everything still tasted gray upon his tongue, but he'd no one else to blame.
 No. Joshua's… Continue reading Unforgotten Derelict